If you have a 650 credit score, you aren't alone.

 11. Consistently Keep Your Credit Balances Low

-Credit balances are an important part of your score because they indicate your spending habits.
-Having a balance that is over 35 percent of your available credit is a major mistake.
-It will indicate that you are a problematic spender and make lenders less likely to give you money.
+Credit balances are an essential part of your score because they indicate your spending habits.
+Having a balance that is over 35 percent of your available credit is a significant mistake.
+It will suggest that you are a problematic spender and make lenders less likely to give you money.

 As a result, it is essential to use your credit report to calculate your credit usage ratio.
 Once you know where you stand, take steps to clear up some of your credit.
 Paying off smaller accounts can be useful as a first step towards freeing up some more available credit.

 Once you have paid off a handful of your smaller accounts in this way, take steps to pay off your larger accounts and keep your usage ratio low.
 In this way, you can showcase better spending habits and impress the credit reporting bureau.
 As a result, they will consistently increase your credit score.